jamegato/finalproject/README.md

 ## Phase 1:
 - [X] Miner Exists: There is a miner on the screen
 - [X] Miner Moves: The miner moves left or right whenever the arrow keys are pressed
-- [X] Spawning Food: Food will randomly spawn inside of the boundaries
+- [X] Spawning Food: Food will randomly spawn inside the boundaries
 - [X] Screen Limits: The miner cannot be moved offscreen, I want him to stop when he hits the end of the screen like a collision zone

 ## Phase 2:
-- [X] Rocks Spawning: Rocks will spawn in the sky and on top of the miner inside of the boundaries
+- [X] Rocks Spawning: Rocks will spawn in the sky and on top of the miner inside the boundaries
 - [X] Rocks Despawning: Rocks will despawn when they hit the ground and or the miner
 - [X] Growth: When the miner consumes food he will grow in size
 - [X] Miner Hurt: When the miner gets hit by a rock they should get hurt and lose a heart
 - [X] Timer: The timer should be displayed on the screen on startup
-- [X] Show Stats: The current score and number of lives are shown in the game on the top right corner of the screen.
+- [X] Show Stats: The current score and number of lives are shown in the game in the top right corner of the screen.

 ## Phase 3:
 - [X] Play Button: A play button and home screen should be displayed that takes you into the game